projen/projen/docs/api/API.md

 [Projenrc](#projen-projenrc)|*No description*
 [ProjenrcFile](#projen-projenrcfile)|A component representing the projen runtime configuration.
 [ProjenrcJson](#projen-projenrcjson)|Sets up a project to use JSON for projenrc.
+[ReleasableCommits](#projen-releasablecommits)|Find commits that should be considered releasable to decide if a release is required.
 [Renovatebot](#projen-renovatebot)|Defines renovatebot configuration for projen project.
 [SampleDir](#projen-sampledir)|Renders the given files into the directory if the directory does not exist.
 [SampleFile](#projen-samplefile)|Produces a file with the given contents but only once, if the file doesn't already exist.